vuejs/blog/posts/hello-2021.md

 ## Looking Forward to 2021

 While Vue 3 beings many fundamental improvements and opens up avenues for future iterations, we are still in a transition period - both in terms of the library ecosystem and best practices involving new APIs.
-For early 2021, our focus will be further stablizing the Vue 3 ecosystem, and continuing to help the community through this transition period.
+For early 2021, our focus will be further stabilizing the Vue 3 ecosystem, and continuing to help the community through this transition period.
 Here is a non-exhaustive list of things we’re looking forward to:

 - Stablize current RC/Beta sub projects
 - Finalize SFC proposals and further polish IDE support